 \subsection{Instance Association and Change Classification}

 We use the change scores to retrieve the changed regions in each frame.
 However, the detected per-frame regions across different frames can correspond to the same object.
-In practice, what matters is which \textit{instances} in the physical world have changed.
-To this end, we associate and merge these regions across frames to obtain instance-level changes.
+Practically, we often want to know how many object instances changed, not how many regions changed.
+This requires identifying which regions across frames correspond to the same object instance.